vttresearch/ArBuMo/documentation/src/defining_archetype_buildings.md

 ## The `building_scope` definition

-Arguably the second-most important object class in the definiton, as each [building\_scope](@ref) object describes how to aggregate the underlying building stock statistics to calculate the properties of a synthetic average archetype building.
+The second-most important object class in the definiton, as each [building\_scope](@ref) object describes how to aggregate the underlying building stock statistics to calculate the properties of a synthetic average archetype building.